ldurback/NonCommutativeCalculusOfVariations/README.md

 L is a function of (x, dx, t, dt)

-x and dx are elements of a (non-commutative) algebra.
+x and dx are elements of a (non-commutative) algebra and have a commutation relation.

 Defining